Ayngie/portfolio2.0/README.md

-# My Portfolio v.2.0
+# Portfolio v.2.0

 ## Short description:

-This is my portfolio!
-Som info about me as a frontend developer in training (yeay) and a demonstration of some of the techniques learned so far...
-Stay tuned, because there will be more to come!
+This is a portfolio that I made during first year of Frontend Developer studies.
+Som info about me as a frontend developer in training, and a demonstration of some of the early techniques I learned at Medieinstitutet, and some info on my current status.

 This is version 2.0 of my portfolio.
 This version is built with html/TS/Scss (while the previous version was built solely on html/css).